shakesco/shakesco-docs/content/docs/autopayments/integration.md

 #### Split

 Split payments for recurring payments are here!
-This is only for C2B transactions. `requestUser` is now editted to allow split payments.
+This is only for C2B transactions. `requestUser` from the [SDK](../../autopayments/sdk) and `/request` from the [API](../../autopayments/api) are now editted to allow split payments.
 When you are requesting users do they want to split payment with their friends?
-Set `wantstosplit` to true or false accordingly.
+Set `wantstosplit` from the [SDK](../../autopayments/sdk) or `should_split` from the [API](../../autopayments/api), to true or false accordingly.
 If true populate `split` and `splitamount` with the number of users who will be participating in the split payment.
 Make sure they are the same length.

 ##### Things to note on split